kgierke/bunnyway-edge-script-sdk/README.md

   </a>
 </div>

-# bunny.net - edgescript-sdk
+# bunny.net - EdgeScript SDK

-This repository contains SDK to enable local development of bunny.net Edge Scripting: `@bunny.net/edgescript-sdk`
+This repository contains the SDK for local development of bunny.net Edge Scripting `@bunny.net/edgescript-sdk`

-Bunny.net Edge Scripting is built with a custom Deno runtime that runs on the bunny.net Edge Scripting.
+Bunny.net Edge Scripting uses a custom Deno runtime, designed to run scripts across the bunny.net edge network.
-This SDK provides similar environment to bunny.net Edge Scripting locally, so that you can run and debug scripts in your local environment before publishing them.
+This SDK replicates a similar environment locally, allowing you to develop and debug your scripts before deploying them.

-> Even if the Bunny Runtime is very similar to the Deno & Node Runtime, some API
+> Note: While the Bunny Runtime shares many similarities with Deno and Node runtimes,
-> might differ or not being available due to the fact we leverage our CDN
+> certain APIs may differ or be unavailable due to the unique characteristics of
-> and run scripts in a serverless environment.
+> running scripts in a serverless CDN environment.
 >

 ## Usage

-With `@bunny.net/edgescript-sdk` you can write a script which will work with Deno, with Node, and within our network.
+With @bunny.net/edgescript-sdk, you can create scripts that run seamlessly on Deno, Node, and within the bunny.net network.

 ```typescript
 import * as BunnySDK from "@bunny.net/edgescript-sdk";